 In the civilian justice system, a "restraining order" or "protective order" is issued by a judge when a party petitions the court for protection from another individual.
 The United States Military Justice System has its own version of "restraining orders," more commonly referred to as "military protective orders," but which are officially called "conditions on liberty."

 Military Justice System

 The Uniform Code of Military Justice (UCMJ) defines criminal offenses for the military justice system.
 An offense requires an executive order—from the President—to be included.
 Further, Rule 304 of the Manual for Courts-Martial (MCM) allows commanders to impose pre-trial restraints under certain circumstances before a soldier's case goes to court.

 Pretrial restraint is a moral or physical restraint on a person’s liberty—freedom—which is imposed before and during the disposition of offenses.
 Pretrial restraint may consist of:

 The Military Justice System takes any charges of abuse by a service member very seriously.
 They will issue no-contact orders and military protective orders (MPOs) to protect the victims of such abuse.

 Restriction in Lieu of Arrest

 Restriction in lieu of arrest is the restraint of a person by oral or written orders directing the person to remain within specified limits; a restricted person shall, unless otherwise directed, perform full military duties while restricted.

-Arrest is the restraint of a person by oral or written order not imposed as punishment, directing the person to remain within specified limits; a person in the status of arrest may not be required to perform full military duties such as commanding or supervising personnel, serving as a guard, or bearing arms.
+An arrest is the restraint of a person by oral or written order not imposed as punishment, directing the person to remain within specified limits, A person in the status of arrest may not be required to perform full military duties such as commanding or supervising personnel, serving as a guard, or bearing arms.